sequence-sh/Sequence/README.md

 # Introduction

 This is a project that lets you automate various E-Discovery and Forensics tasks.
-It is currently only connected with NUIX but we hope to add more connectors soon.
+It is currently only connected with NUIX and Introspect but we hope to add more connectors soon.

 There is a console app which runs all the processes individually and you can also provide yaml containing a sequence of processes to perform.